 Clarke designed a geometric, Beaux-Arts styled plan for the northern section of the fairgrounds where major pavilions, fountains and the center-piece structures of the Trylon and Perisphere would sit.
 The plan was a grid of major and minor boulevards and paths radiating out from a central point.
 Clarke supposedly created this layout as an homage to St. Peter’s Square in the Vatican.
 The central point of Clarke’s design was the location of the iconic, and now gone, Trylon and Perisphere in 1939/40.

 Clarke adapted his landscape design for the second fair in 1964/65.
 The central point of the radiating paths where the Trylon and Perisphere once stood, became (and still is) the home of the Unisphere, which Clarke also designed.
 This structured portion of the fairground contrasted with the more naturalistic layout of winding paths and artificial lakes found in the southern portion.
-You can see in the maps below, one from 1940 and the other from 1964, the most notable change to the street system was the renaming of the paths.
+The most notable change to the street system between the 1939/1940 and the 1964/1965 fairs was the renaming of the paths.

 These pathways and signs create a unique hybrid of a relic from the two past World’s Fairs at Flushing Meadows.
 If you look at a map of the park on Google, you will see that all of the major pathways still retain the same names given to them in 1964 and are in the same arrangement configured in the 1930s.